Home Compare GF.SW vs HIAB.HE

 Georg Fischer vs HIAB.HE: Which Stock Looks Stronger in 2026?

-HIAB.HE holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with HIAB.HE carrying a narrow edge on valuation.
 Georg Fischer still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — HIAB.HE holds the more constructive position.
 That puts structure and market broadly in agreement — HIAB.HE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.